Tritium-Lean Fusion Power Plants with Asymmetric Deuterium-Tritium Transport and Pumping: Discussion

 \section{Discussion}

-We have introduced two new avenues for operating magnetic confinement fusion power plants with very high tritium burn efficiency, fusion power, and fusion gain: (1) controlling the physics parameter $\Theta_{\mathrm{DT}}$ and (2) the engineering parameter $\Sigma_{\mathrm{DT}}$.
+We have introduced two new avenues for operating magnetic confinement fusion power plants with very high tritium burn efficiency, fusion power, and fusion gain: (1) controlling the physics parameter $\Theta_{\mathrm{DT}}$ (\Cref{eq:ThetaDTratio}) and (2) the engineering parameter $\Sigma_{\mathrm{DT}}$ (\Cref{eq:SigmaDT}).
 Increasing $\Theta_{\mathrm{DT}}$ causally improves the tritium burn efficiency without compromising fusion power.
 Decreasing $\Sigma_{\mathrm{DT}}$ is required when both deuterium and tritium particle transport decrease and a high tritium burn efficiency is desired.
 Without lower values of $\Sigma_{\mathrm{DT}}$, tritium cannot be exhausted sufficiently quickly for a high tritium burn efficiency to be achieved.
 This results in a relatively high tritium-to-helium divertor density, corresponding to lower TBE.
+The result for $\Sigma_{\mathrm{DT}}$ is complementary to \cite{Whyte2023}, which quantified the importance of differential helium-hydrogen pumping for TBE.

 Combining high $\Theta_{\mathrm{DT}}$ and low $\Sigma_{\mathrm{DT}}$ values resulted in an eleven-fold improvement in TBE for an ARC-class power plant with constant fusion power (\Cref{fig:arcclass_spider}).
 While this tritium-lean design has a separatrix density comparable to other fusion systems such as MANTA \cite{Rutherford_2024}, the tritium-lean design's ratio of separatrix deuterium to tritium density is 51:1 -- an extremely high value -- whereas the ratio is roughly 1:1 in most fusion system designs.
 At very high fixed TBE = 0.600, the high $\Theta_{\mathrm{DT}}$ and low $\Sigma_{\mathrm{DT}}$ values resulted in a fusion power of 447 MW versus 162 MW for the nominal case.
-Introducing a mass-selective pump with a partial ionization plasma centrifuge could enable significant differences in deuterium and tritium pumping speeds.
+Introducing a mass-selective pump with a partial ionization plasma centrifuge could enable significant differences in deuterium and tritium pumping speeds, which is helpful for attaining very high TBE without significant power degradation.
+We showed how differentially pumping deuterium, tritium, and helium-4 with a rapid re-injection scheme and partial ionization plasma centrifuge can allow significant increases in fusion (and net electric) power for an ARC-class power plant.

 We have also shown that low $\Theta_{\mathrm{DT}}$ and high $\Sigma_{\mathrm{DT}}$ values give very poor TBE and fusion power -- avoiding operating such regimes is important for commercially viable fusion power systems.